 The skill and commitment that I offer as a writing tutor and coach are the outcome of distress endured and healing achieved during my first graduate school experience at the University of Chicago.
-The expansiveness of thought experienced in classes was exciting and the knowledge and analytic skills I was acquiring were fulfilling.
+The expansiveness of thought experienced in classes was exciting and my increasing knowledge and analytic skills were fulfilling.
 I was cognizant of developing critical strength in identifying logical weaknesses and constructing persuasive responses.
-Nevertheless, I suffered severe emotional turmoil as a student in the joint anthropology and linguistics PhD program in which I was enrolled.
+Nevertheless, I suffered severe emotional turmoil as a student in the joint anthropology and linguistics PhD. program in which I was enrolled.

-examine my fear and sense of inadequacy.
+Although, reduction of heightened concern about writing papers did enabled me to examine my fear and sense of inadequacy.
 In doing so, I recalled, interestingly, that I had entered the university with awareness of dominant cultural views as they pertained to class and race, and with perspective on the down-looking behavior of persons holding those views.
-I had been active in the Black Power movement, and was experienced in ideological analysis of oppressive social situations.
-Still, I had been surprised to encounter those situations active in classrooms of higher education.
+I had been active in the Black Power and Black Arts movement, and was experienced in ideological analysis of oppressive social situations.
+Still, I had been surprised to encounter subtle and overt oppression active in departments and classrooms of higher education.
 On-going self-examination revealed that my naivete resulted from retention of the outlook on institutions of higher learning that had been prevalent in my culture since emancipation.
-People of African descent had, and many still have reverential attitudes towards institutions of higher learning, believing them to be benign and uplifting for everyone.
-That credulity had led me to expect professors to benevolently engage with me on any difficulty presented within my academic work.
+People of African descent had, and many still have, reverential attitudes towards institutions of higher learning, believing professors and administrators to be benign and pledged to uplifting all students.
+That unrecognized credulity had led me to expect professors to benevolently engage and productively advise me on any difficulty presented within my academic work.

 After five years of living with acute outsider syndrome, I left the University of Chicago and began working as a translator and writer of business letters and legal documents for individuals in my community and as a professor in Chicago City Colleges’ Basic Education program.
 In addition to the subject content, I taught students how to avoid internalizing difficulties with their studies as personal inadequacy.
-Many of those students excelled and continued on to higher levels of education.
+Many of those students excelled and continued their education at higher levels.
 Others found jobs that they had previously believed they were incapable of acquiring or executing.

 I moved to the Bay Area in 2006 and enrolled in the California Institute of Integral Studies (CIIS).
-It was exactly the right place for me to complete my PhD and develop my therapeutic approach for providing academic and writing support.
+It was exactly the right place for me to complete my PhD. and develop my therapeutic approach for providing academic and writing support for college and graduate students.
 Early during my residence as a student at CIIS, I was hired by the school to coach and tutor students.
 I continue to provide support for CIIS students as well as for students from other institutions.
 I do so because it assists me in keeping the knowledge I have acquired active, and because assisting the skill development of others is an endeavor of major importance to a fulfilling life.
 Each student’s successful completion of a project with which I have assisted is cause for celebration, as it references my rejuvenation and the importance of self-understanding and belief in self.